rpire/hello-react-front-end/README.md

 - Start the project by running `npm start`.

 - Make sure the `API` is ready to serve your front end app!
-Go to [this repo](repo,repo) and start the back end following the instructions.
+Go to [https://github.com/rpire/hello-rails-back-end](https://github.com/rpire/hello-rails-back-end) and start the back end by following the instructions.

 - Navigate to the `greetings` page using the links in the website and click on the `Be greeted!` button to generate a new greet.